 - Small construction footprint that can be quickly built with less masonry.

 - Long fire zone enabling almost complete fuel combustion and fuel efficiency.

 - Roof – offering significant workforce and economic benefits.

-- No tall chimney – minimising fuel wastage and workplace pollution.
+- No tall expensive chimney necessary– minimising fuel wastage, workplace pollution and construction costs.

 - Scalable operating modes either continuous or semi-continuous.

 The HZZK Difference: a Positive Impact on Workers

 - Improves health outcomes of all workers and communities.